tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 [^1]: This cap is not rigid and can be adjusted through [community decision](/gov/governance_areas/decision_making).We foresee two primary scenarios that might justify such an action.
 Firstly, should there be a shortage of incentives deterring node operators from participating in transaction validation.
 Secondly, if TGN developes money-like qualities in the future, it may become necessary to implement appropriate monetary policies to maintain economic stability and functionality.

-[^2]:This was previously called "vested" or "fully vested" supply, but since that term was sometimes confusing to our users, we now use this more intutive and descriptive wording.
+[^2]:This was previously called "vested" or "fully vested" supply, but since that term was sometimes confusing to our users, we now use this more intuitive and descriptive wording.

 [^3]: We previously reported on “Circulating Supply” excluding any tokens disbursed to the team, founders and shareholders.
 While an industry standard for this term seems far off (see [here](https://support.coinmarketcap.com/hc/en-us/articles/360043396252-Supply-Circulating-Total-Max) for an example of the current inconsistencies), we are now using the above more inclusively and intuitive definition.